water-fountains/proximap/README.md

 ## Launch a dev server

 In the `code/` directory, open a command window and  run `ng serve` to launch a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+If the app fails to display in the browser, run `ng serve -prod` instead.

 ## Build the project